 Flexible Working and Time Off

-Queen’s is committed to supporting our staff throughout the pandemic and we urge you to remain in close contact with your line manager and colleagues and in particular, to keep your manager updated regarding your circumstances.
+Queen’s is committed to supporting our staff and we urge you to remain in close contact with your line manager and colleagues and in particular, to keep your manager updated regarding your circumstances.
 If you do need to work flexibly to accommodate your circumstances, please speak to your manager about changes that can be made, for example, different working patterns.

 Note: If you are unable to complete your work via flexible working arrangements and need time off, please speak to your manager.
 You can also visit our Flexible Working webpages.